On the bad points of positive semidefinite polynomials

 Remark first that~$f\in I_{\Gamma}$ by Lemma \ref{symb} (ii).
-By flatness of $\psi$ and \cite[Theorem~7.5~(ii)]{Matsumura}, that $f_1\notin I_{C,\langle u,v,w\rangle}^2$ as proven in Lemma~\ref{symb}~(ii) implies that $f\notin I_{\Gamma,\km}^2$.
+The flatness of $\psi$ and \cite[Theorem~7.5~(ii)]{Matsumura} imply that $f\notin I_{\Gamma,\km}^2$, because $f_1\notin I_{C,\langle u,v,w\rangle}^2$ as proven in Lemma~\ref{symb}~(ii).
 Since $\psi$ is finite flat and since $C$ is geometrically integral by Lemma~\ref{symb}~(i), the irreducible components of the curve $\Gamma$ surject to $C$.
 For $t\in\R_{>1}$, the curve $C$ is smooth at $(t^3,t^4,t^5)$ and the morphism~$\psi$ is \'etale with only real points above $(t^3,t^4,t^5)$.
 We deduce that all the irreducible components of $\Gamma$ contain a smooth real point.
-It follows that $\Gamma(\R)$ is Zariski-dense in $\Gamma$ and, in view of Lemma \ref{dense}, that the residue fields of the generic points of $\Gamma$ are formally real.
+It follows that $\Gamma(\R)$ is Zariski-dense in $\Gamma$.
+In view of Lemma \ref{dense}, the residue fields of the generic points of $\Gamma$ are formally real.
 Moreover, as the curve $\Gamma$ has no embedded point by flatness of $\psi$ (see \cite[Theorem 23.2]{Matsumura}), it is reduced.
-Applying Lemma \ref{lemcrit} with $I=I_{\Gamma,\km}$ now shows that $f$ is not a sum of squares in $\R[x,y,z]_{\km}$.
+Applying Lemma \ref{lemcrit} with $I=I_{\Gamma,\km}$, one shows that $f$ is not a sum of squares in $\R[x,y,z]_{\km}$.

-It remains to show that, if $\kp\subset\R[x,y,z]$ is a prime ideal distinct from $\km$, then~$f$ is a sum of squares in $\R[x,y,z]_{\kp}$.
+It remains to check that, if $\kp\subset\R[x,y,z]$ is a prime ideal distinct from $\km$, then~$f$ is a sum of squares in $\R[x,y,z]_{\kp}$.
 If $\kp$ is not maximal, this follows from Theorem~\ref{dim2}.
 From now on, we assume that $\kp$ is maximal, and we let $p\in\A^3_{\R}$ be the closed point associated with $\kp$.